 Many Mac users find themselves having to use Parallels, BootCamp or other virtual software to run Windows only programs such as Microsoft Publisher.
 Because these Macs are now running a Windows operating system, they are now susceptible to Windows viruses.
-In addition, an Apple computer can certainly become a "carrier" of a Windows-based virus.
-This virus would not infect the Apple machine, but could infect other Windows machines on your network (this also works the other way around) if it were to send that virus via email or across the office computer network.
+In addition, an Apple computer can certain become a "carrier" of a Windows-based virus.
+This virus would not infect the Apple machine, but could infect other Windows machines on your network if it were to send that virus via email or across the office computer network.